 CREAM: Heavy cream is whipped up with pudding mix and confectioners’ sugar for a creamy layer.

-VARIATIONS: If time allows, make a batch of strawberry mousse to add some extra goodness to this dessert.
+VARIATIONS: If time allows, make a batch of strawberry mousse or strawberry buttercream to add some extra goodness to this dessert.

 Use any berries you have on hand!
 Blueberries, raspberries, or blackberries will all taste great.

 - Slice strawberries and toss with sugar.
 Let rest for at least 30 minutes.